Giving Beauty a Boost: Part 1

 Personalization in beauty is powerful.
 According to Epsilon Research, 80% of consumers are more likely to make a purchase when brands offer personalized experiences.
 However, without understanding the relationship between attributes, beauty brands are going to struggle with personalization and are likely to find themselves unable to personalize and provide the right recommendations that convert.

 Lily AI can deliver personalized, relevant shopping experiences in less than five clicks as we match granular product details with customer preferences.
-By pairing image recognition to extensive product attributes (product intelligence) with machine learning to predict psychographics and unique customer intent (consumer intelligence), we can help brands to build an unprecedented personalized shopping experience and deliver the product recommendations that actually convert.
+By pairing image recognition to extensive product attributes (product intelligence) with machine learning, we can help brands to build an unprecedented personalized shopping experience and deliver the product recommendations that actually convert.

 Boost Your SEO/SEM